Generic tree traversal with the Tree Iterator

 /**

-* Maps javax.swing.tree.TreeNode interface to
+* Maps javax.swing.tree.TreeNode

-* the generic methods required by TIterator.
+* the generic methods required by TIterator

 */